praneeth376/To-Do-List/README.md

 The goal of this project is to provide a foundational example of a To-Do List application that can be further customized and expanded upon.
 Users can adapt the code to include additional features, enhance the styling, or integrate it with a backend server and database for more advanced functionality and data storage.

-To set up and run the To-Do List application, follow these steps:
+**To set up and run the To-Do List application**, follow these steps:

 ### Prerequisites: